techwithanirudh/AnirudhAI-API/README.md

 # AnirudhAI-API

+> [!WARNING]
+> This project is not actively maintained.
+It is recommended to use alternatives like [LiteLLM](https://www.litellm.ai/), which provides a similar experience.

 ## Overview

 AnirudhAI-API is designed to offer a stable and optimized experience when interacting with language models like OpenAI's GPT-3.5 and GPT-4.
 Built on Express.js, this project aims to provide a reliable interface for OpenAI's API, with the added capability of using reverse proxies for potentially free access.
 Users are fully responsible for how they use this feature.